kubeslice/router-sidecar/README.md

 * You have prepared the environment to install [`kubeslice-controller`](https://github.com/kubeslice/kubeslice-controller) on the controller cluster and [`worker-operator`](https://github.com/kubeslice/worker-operator) on the worker cluster.
 For more information, see [Prerequisites](https://kubeslice.io/documentation/open-source/0.5.0/getting-started-with-cloud-clusters/prerequisites/).

-# Build and Deploy router-sidecar on a Kind Cluster
+# Build and Deploy Router Sidecar on a Kind Cluster

 To download the latest router-sidecar docker hub image, click [here](https://hub.docker.com/r/aveshasystems/kubeslice-router-sidecar).